-• BU1 and BU2 - these districts represent the core of village centers and the areas just on the edge of village centers.
-These commercial and mixed-use areas should be preserved for more active uses.

-- BU4 and BU5 these districts are extremely limited and primarily include the Marriot hotel in Auburndale, the Street and Chestnut Hill Square along Route 9, and Northland (once the rezoning is in effect). - Mixed Use 1 and Mixed Use 2 MU1 and MU2 encompass Needham Street and contain a mix of predominantly retail, office, and industrial uses.
+- BU1 and BU2 these districts represent the core of village centers and the areas just on the edge of village centers.
+These commercial and mixed-use areas should be preserved for more active uses. - BU4 and BU5 these districts are extremely limited and primarily include the Marriot hotel in Auburndale, the Street and Chestnut Hill Square along Route 9, and Northland (once the rezoning is in effect). - Mixed Use 1 and Mixed Use 2 MU1 and MU2 encompass Needham Street and contain a mix of predominantly retail, office, and industrial uses.
 The courier and delivery operator uses would not be out of place along Needham Street, but they also do not contribute towards the vision for Needham Street in the Needham Street Area Vision Plan. - Mixed Use 4 the MU4 district has only been applied in conjunction with development projects receiving a Special Permit for a mixed use building with residential units above ground floor retail.
 These buildings are not appropriate locations for this type of use, and it is not in line with the MU4 regulations.

 Given the emphasis on parking and security, and for the reasons above, staff recommends limiting these uses to manufacturing and limited manufacturing zoning districts.
 This is also consistent with initial recommendations from Cambridge and Natick, both of which have recommended limiting these new delivery uses to industrial areas.
 However, given these uses will be similar to other uses allowed by-right in manufacturing and limited manufacturing districts, Planning staff recommend that both couriers and delivery operators be allowed to locate by-right.
 Operators will be heavily regulated by the Cannabis Control Commission (far more so than other warehouses) and as discussed above external impacts would be extremely limited.
+All applicants for marijuana establishments, including couriers and delivery operators, must also secure a Host Community Agreement from the Mayor.